 Public switched telephone network (PSTN)

 Any time your users interact with a traditional telephone number, calls are facilitated by PSTN (Public Switched Telephone Network) voice calling.
 To make and receive PSTN calls, you need to add telephony capabilities to your Azure Communication Services resource.
 In this case, signaling and media use a combination of IP-based and PSTN-based technologies to connect your users.

-A one-to-one call on Azure Communication Services happens when one of your users connects to another user using one of our client libraries.
+A one-to-one call on Azure Communication Services happens when one of your users connects to another user using one of our SDKs.
 The call can be either VoIP or PSTN.

 A group call on Azure Communication Services happens when three or more participants connect to one another.
 Any combination of VoIP and PSTN-connected users can be present on a group call.
 A one-to-one call can be converted into a group call by adding more participants to the call.
 One of those participants can be a bot.

 We support up to Full HD 1080p on the native (iOS, Android) SDKs.
 For Web (JS) SDK we support Standard HD 720p.
 The quality depends on the available bandwidth.